Heklast/Veff2-Hopverkefni2/frontend/README.md

 Below is a suggested step-by-step plan outlining the tasks and their order to complete the project:

-### Authentication Implementation (Komið)
+### Authentication Implementation (In progress)

-- Create a dedicated login page/component that uses the web service API for user authentication.
+- Create a dedicated login page/component that uses the web service API for user authentication. (komið)

-- Add a form for entering credentials, handling login requests, and displaying error or success messages.
+- Add a form for entering credentials, handling login requests, and displaying error or success messages. (komið)

 - Update the global layout (e.g., Header) to conditionally display login, logout, or user-specific options based on the authentication state.
+(Komið en vantar stílingu)

 ### Additional Pages & Routing